pritom169/django-an-introduction/django-part2/README.md

 By using `settings.AUTH_USER_MODEL`, Django always points to the currently active user model — whether it is the default `auth.User` or a custom model defined in your project (e.g., `AUTH_USER_MODEL = "core.User"`).
 This approach ensures consistency, portability, and future-proofing of your codebase.

+### Creating a New Database

+The initial migration of the admin app is tied to the default user model.
+Once a custom user model is introduced, it cannot simply replace the existing user model mid-project.

+To resolve this, we have two options:

+1. **Drop and recreate the existing database** – removing all previous data and applying migrations from scratch.
+2. **Create a new database** – and apply the migrations there.

+Both approaches ensure that the schema is rebuilt cleanly with the custom user model in place.